CDCgov/ixa/examples/load-people/README.md

 are described below, and demonstrated in the example model.
 You can do this using the `define_person_property!` macro.

-Note that when intitial values are assigned they do *not* trigger a `PersonPropertyChangeEvent`.
+Note that when initial values are assigned they do *not* trigger a `PersonPropertyChangeEvent`.

 #### Simple default values